Naughty-Gamer/Fancy-Snake/README.md

 **Note: instructions have been laid out on README-dev.md, but we are laying them out here just in case you miss it**

 -   Fork, then clone this project, or alternatively, download it as zip, then run the following in the terminal at the project's root directory:
 -   npm i or npm install
 -   SET DB_Host=localhost
 -   SET DB=snake_game
 -   SET DB_user=root
 -   SET DB_pass=root
-- Next step is to run XAMPP and start up Apache and MySQL.
+-   Next step is to run XAMPP and spin up an Apache HTTP Server and a MySQL instance, both if which can be done usign XAMPP.
 -   Once you have done the above, run "npm start" in the project's root directory
 -   Open any browser of your choice, and type in "localhost:3000" in the address bar.

 At this point you should see the game's sign-in page.
 Which means you have done all the above steps correctly!